HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf230.md

     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
 Note that a later CF might apply 9.5 by default unless you set `install_95=false`.
 This statement is not a guarantee of future releases or their features.

 ## Digital Experience 9.5 Container Version

+### Blueprint updates

+=== "Containers"
+    The HCL DX Blueprint design system has been updated for CF230.
+For more information on the changes, improvements, and bugfixes, refer to the [Blueprint changelog](https://opensource.hcltechsw.com/dx-blueprint-storybook/230.0.0/?path=/docs/overview-changelog--documentation){target="_blank"}.

 ### Helm values updates